Gabriel Arias Player Props: Guardians vs. Orioles

-On Monday, Gabriel Arias (.367 on-base percentage in past 10 games, 83 points above season-long percentage) and the Cleveland Guardians play the Baltimore Orioles, whose starting pitcher will be Tyler Wells.
-First pitch is at 1:05 PM ET.
+The Cleveland Guardians, including Gabriel Arias (hitting .200 in his past 10 games, with two doubles, a home run, five walks and two RBI), take on starter Kyle Gibson and the Baltimore Orioles at Oriole Park at Camden Yards, Tuesday at 7:05 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Cardinals.
+In his previous game he had a hitless showing (0-for-3) against the Orioles.

 Gabriel Arias Game Info & Props vs. the Orioles